czue/website/_drafts/2017-03-27-the-solopreneur-sabbatical.md

 title:  "The Solopreneur Sabbatical"
 date:   2017-03-21 10:19:19 +0200
 category: sabbatical
-excerpt: From CTO to unemployed overnight and what to do next.
+excerpt: From CTO to unemployed overnight and what to do next
 ---
 *What the hell was I thinking?*